Skip to Content

 Date

-Travertine (Egyptian alabaster) and pigment
+Travertine (Egyptian alabaster) with traces of pigment

 Dimensions